-The result is the continued global loss and destruction of this important habitat.
+The result is the continued global loss and destruction of this vital habitat.
 It’s estimated that 20-25% of seagrass has been lost in the last 50 years and we continue to lose an estimated 7% per year.
 As these underwater meadows disappear so will the commercially important and endangered species which rely upon them.
 The result will be a reduction in food security for developing coastal nations, a decline in commercial fisheries, and a reduction in the ocean’s ability to store man-made carbon dioxide.

 Above: Propeller damage to seagrass meadow

-Right: Dugong enjoying lunch in a seagrass meadow in the Red Sea, Egypt.
+Dugong enjoying lunch in a seagrass meadow in the Red Sea, Egypt.